6 April 2023

-For many Australians, super is just seen as something to help fund your retirement.
-But, as AustralianSuper member Caroline discovered, your super fund can give you benefits before that, through several valuable insurances.
-And when unforeseen changes come, it can be lifechanging.
+For many Australians, super is seen as something to help fund your retirement.
+But, as AustralianSuper member Caroline discovered, your super fund can give you benefits through insurance.
+And when unforeseen changes happen, it can be lifechanging.
 Read Caroline’s story.

 Health concerns and a career change drove Caroline to better understand her superannuation benefits.
 Unable to work because of major surgery, Caroline’s income protection insurance – provided through her AustralianSuper account – helped to financially support her and her family through a tough time.

 Caroline Toyer is a working mum from Townsville, a few years ago she was struggling with debilitating pain from hip dysplasia.
 After years of coping with the condition, she decided to take control and opted for medical help.

 ‘I ended up in quite a bit of pain and had to have major surgery to correct it to preserve my hip joints for as long as possible, and hopefully avoid a hip replacement later,’ Caroline says.